B2B Social Media Strategies for Marketers

 2. Platform Penalties on External Links

 LinkedIn now reduces reach by up to 60% for posts containing external links.
 X (formerly Twitter) applies similar penalties of 30–50%.
 This "link tax" fundamentally breaks the traditional content marketing model of driving traffic from social to your website.
+Platforms have realised that every click away from their ecosystem is revenue they don't capture.

-3. AI Content Saturation
+3. AI Content Saturation and Detection

 Over 50% of LinkedIn long-form posts are now likely AI-generated.
 More significantly, LinkedIn's algorithm increasingly detects and deprioritises fully AI-generated content, with studies showing these posts achieve 47% less organic reach on average.
+The irony is stark: tools like ChatGPT make it easy to generate content, but platforms penalise you for using them without human intervention.

 Why Employee Advocacy Is No Longer Optional

 Employee-led content generates 561% more reach than identical company page content.
 This statistic alone should reshape your entire social media strategy.
 Personal profiles dominate approximately 65% of LinkedIn's feed allocation, whilst company pages fight over the remaining scraps.
+This fundamental algorithmic choice creates an asymmetric advantage for companies with active, engaged employees.

 Yet only 17% of firms have formalised advocacy programmes—making this a massive competitive gap.
 The distinction between high-growth and low-growth firms is striking: 79.1% of high-growth companies use employee advocacy versus just 31% of low-growth firms.